 Transform lives with the Human Givens Psychotherapy Courses & Diploma

-Over 12,000 psychologists, psychotherapists, doctors, social workers, teachers, police, clergy, and youth workers are revolutionising mental health by helping more people to overcome depression, anxiety and stress with Human Givens psychotherapy training.
+Over 12,000 psychologists, psychotherapists, doctors, counsellors, social workers, teachers, police, clergy, youth workers and more now help people overcome depression, anxiety, PTSD, phobias, OCD, anger, stress, psychosis and addiction more easily and effectively as a result of their human givens psychotherapy training.

 - A highly effective alternative to drug treatments